Zarya (space capsule)

 The Zarya spacecraft (Заря) was a secret Soviet project of the late 1980s aiming to design and build a large crewed vertical-takeoff, vertical-landing (VTVL) reusable space capsule, a much larger replacement for the Soyuz (spacecraft).
-The project was developed during 1985–1989 years by Energia corporation until it was shelved in 1989, "on the eve of the Soviet Union's collapse" due to lack of funding.
+The project was developed during the years of 1985–1989 by Energia corporation until it was shelved in 1989, "on the eve of the Soviet Union's collapse" due to lack of funding.
 The name of the project was later reused by the Zarya space station module which served as the first component of International Space Station in 1998.

 Design

 The Zarya spacecraft would have differed from all previous spacecraft by having an array of a dozen rocket engines for making a soft landing upon return to Earth, without using a parachute.

 Mission

-Zarya spacecraft would have brought crew and supplies to Mir or supplies only in automated mode.
+The Zarya spacecraft would have brought crew and supplies to Mir or supplies only in an uncrewed mode.

-It would have had a normal crew of one or two and offered the possibility of carrying a maximum of eight to twelve if used as a Mir lifeboat.
+It would have had a normal crew size of one or two, and offered the possibility of carrying a maximum of eight to twelve if used in a lifeboat configuration.